Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 Oanda allows you to select from two different pricing models: 1) spread-only or 2) commission and core spreads.
 You also get unlimited virtual funds to trade with when you use an Oanda demo account.

 Depositing and withdrawing funds to and from your Oanda trading account can be done with ease, using methods such as PayNow, internet bank transfer and PayPal.
 As Oanda does not implement a minimum deposit amount in order for you to get started, you won’t have to deposit more than you can afford.

 Best for CFDs and all-round offering: IG

-IG is the world’s number one CFD provider, based on revenue excluding FX (published financial statements, June 2020).
-It allows you to trade over 90 forex pairs with tight spreads, fast execution and the support of experts available 24 hours a day.
-Their app is also optimised for all devices, offering specialist platforms and charting as well as a full suite of alerts and risk management tools.
+IG is the world’s number one CFD provider, based on revenue excluding FX (published financial statements, October 2021).
+You can trade over 90 forex pairs with tight spreads, fast execution and receive the support of experts available 24 hours a day from Monday to Friday.
+Their platform is also optimised for all devices, offering specialist platforms and charting as well as a full suite of alerts and risk management tools.

 Best for competitive spreads: Saxo Markets